Gerrit Verschuur: Biography

 After graduation he began a six-year stint at Rhodes University in Grahamstown where he earned a BSc in 1957—Majors: Math, Physics, & Applied math; a BSc (Hons) of Physics in 1958; and a MSc degree of physics, in 1960.

-In December 1960 he sailed for Southampton, England on Capetown Castle, a ship owned by the Union Castle Line.
+In December 1960 he sailed for Southampton, England on Edinburgh Castle, a ship owned by the Union Castle Line.
 It was one of the last passenger mail boats to ply the SA-England route, but was sold for scrap in 1967.

 Current research

 Verschuur is at the center of a recent debate over the age of the universe.
-He claims that images from the Wilkinson Microwave Anisotropy Probe are not pictures of the universe in its early form, but rather hydrogen gas clouds in our own galaxy.
+He claimed that images from the Wilkinson Microwave Anisotropy Probe are not pictures of the universe in its early form, but rather hydrogen gas clouds in our own galaxy.
 If he is shown to be correct, much work relating to the Big Bang theory would be undermined.